jobtrek/progress-report/README.md

 You can add images and reference them in your markdown files.
 You can also add other assets like PDF files.

-When you add new pages, you need to add them to the `src/.vitepress/config.mts` file in the `links` constant.
+When you add new pages, you need to add them to the `src/.vitepress/config.mts` file in the `links` array.
 See [vitepress documentation](https://vitepress.dev/reference/default-theme-nav#navigation-links) for more details about how to add navigation links.

 ## Deployment

 Normally, you don't need to deploy your website.
 It will be automatically deployed by Github Pages when you push your changes to the `main` branch.
+(See the Github action in `.github/workflows/deploy.yaml`).

 ```bash
 git add .